 Other sources of help

 Cruse Bereavement Care is here to support you after the death of someone close.
-If someone you know has died and you need to talk, call us freephone on 0808 808 1677.
+Our helpline is available - call freephone on 0808 808 1677.

 Our website for children and young people is www.hopeagain.org.uk.